 originally published April 3, 2015

-(Although written over a year ago, the moral of this story is excruciatingly apt for what’s going on now.)
+(Although written over three years ago, the moral of this story is excruciatingly apt for what’s going on now.)

 The writing was on the wall, plain enough to see for anyone who looked.
 I saw it, myself, but I could not believe what was written.
 All the signs were there.
 Danger increased every day.
 Mistrust festered.
 Hatred boiled just below the surface.
 You couldn’t help but feel it, but many of us were hoping it would burn itself out.
 We could not believe it would get worse.
 Surely people would come to their senses!
 After all, we were living in modern times, in a civilized place.
 So we thought.
 But then, doesn’t everyone believe they are living in a civilized place in modern times?